Tucson, Arizona: Downtown and Central Tucson

-At the end of the first decade of the 21st century, city planners and the business community worked to redevelop the downtown.
-The primary project was Rio Nuevo, a large retail and community center that had been stalled in planning for more than ten years.
+At the end of the 2010s, city planners and the business community worked to redevelop downtown Tucson.
+The primary project was Rio Nuevo, a large retail and community center that had been stalled in planning for more than a decade.
+One Rio Nuevo project that was successful is Mission Garden.
+Related to Tucson's City of Gastronomy designation, this living agricultural museum at the base of Sentinel Peak west of downtown grows heritage crops and heirloom trees that represent people who have lived in the area for thousands of years.
 Downtown is generally regarded as the area bordered by 17th Street to the south, I-10 to the west, and 6th Street to the north, and Toole Avenue and the Union Pacific (formerly Southern Pacific) railroad tracks, site of the historic train depot on the east side.
 Downtown is divided into the Presidio District, the Barrio Viejo, and the Congress Street Arts and Entertainment District.
 Some authorities include the 4th Avenue shopping district, northeast of the rest of downtown and connected by an underpass beneath the UPRR tracks.

 Historic attractions downtown with rich architecture include the Hotel Congress designed in 1919, the Art Deco Fox Theatre designed in 1929, the Rialto Theatre opened in 1920, and St. Augustine Cathedral completed in 1896.
 Included on the National Register of Historic Places is the old Pima County Courthouse, designed by Roy Place in 1928.
-The El Charro Café, Tucson's oldest restaurant, operates its main location downtown.
+El Charro Café, Tucson's oldest restaurant, operates its main location downtown.

 As one of the oldest parts of town, Central Tucson is anchored by the Broadway Village shopping center, designed by local architect Josias Joesler at the intersection of Broadway Boulevard and Country Club Road.
 The 4th Avenue Shopping District between downtown, the university, and the Lost Barrio just east of downtown, also has many unique and popular stores.
 Local retail business in Central Tucson is densely concentrated along Fourth Avenue and the Main Gate Square on University Boulevard near the UA campus.
-The El Con Mall is also in the eastern part of midtown.
+El Con Mall is also in the eastern part of midtown.